datacentricdesign/iob22/code-practice/01-user-interaction/step5.md

 ## Task 5.1 Is the `+` sign broken?

 Let's create a test program.
-In Repl.it, on the top-right corner, click on the `+` sign to create a new project.
+In _Replit_, on the top-right corner, click on the `+` sign to create a new project.
 Select the language 'Python' and a name, for example, 'test-sum'.

 In this empty project, we can try to sum two numbers and output the result.